Bike Touring in the Rain

 Smaller saddlebags will encourage you to take a lot less extra gear with you.
-When fighting a wind it’s a lot easier to push a bike loaded with 50 extra pounds of gear then one loaded with 100 pounds.
+When fighting a wind it’s a lot easier to push a bike loaded with 25 extra kilos of gear than one loaded with 50 kilos.

-Sing, hum, whistle, or listen to music especially stuff that instills a feeling of happiness.
-Head winds are at least partly mental in addition to their actual physical force.
+Sing, hum, whistle, or listen to music especially stuff that instils a feeling of happiness.
+Headwinds are at least partly mental in addition to their actual physical force.
 If you can keep the wind from completely taking over your day then you stand a much better chance of feeling good about your day.

 Avoid trying to muscle your way along.
 There is a very easy tendency to push hard against a low gear.
-This has the impact of working you harder then necessary so that you end up tired earlier and when you wake up you also get to feel sore too.
-Instead go down a gear or two and spin the pedals at a faster cadence.
-At certain speeds spinning can almost seem effortless as the mechanical aspects of the gearing seem to take away at least some of the load.
+This has the impact of working harder than necessary so that you end up tired earlier and when you wake up you also get to feel sore too.
+Instead, go down a gear or two and spin the pedals at a faster cadence.
+At certain speeds, spinning can almost seem effortless as the mechanical aspects of the gearing seem to take away at least some of the load.

 The wind can be a very powerful and dehydrating force.
 Make sure you drink fluids often and take a longer break periodically to eat some food.
-For most people the wind has the ability to creep inside the head and make you forget everything else other then it’s powerful effects.
+For most people, the wind has the ability to creep inside the head and make you forget everything else other than its powerful effects.
 Unfortunately running out of energy and becoming dehydrated can make the wind seem even more unforgiving.

-A less obvious option is to simply opt out.
-Rather then stay in the flatlands head for the hills.
-At least there you will have the climb to blame for the slow speed and the valleys you dip down into will give you wind blocking benefits as well as some fast descents.
+A less obvious option is to simply opt-out.
+Rather than stay in the flatlands head for the hills.
+At least there you will have the climb to blame for the slow speed and the valleys you dip down into will give you wind-blocking benefits as well as some fast descents.